ViT-DD: Multi-Task Vision Transformer for Semi-Supervised Driver Distraction Detection: Background

 \subsection{Vision Transformer}

-Since AlexNet~\cite{krizhevsky2017imagenet}, convolutional neural networks (CNNs) \cite{lecun1998gradient} have been the dominant methodology for learning visual representations of images in computer vision (CV)~\cite{Simonyan2015VeryDC,he2016deep}.
-Vision Transformer (ViT)~\cite{visiontransformer}, on the other hand, has recently achieved state-of-the-art performances on a variety of CV tasks and garnered significant interest from the CV community.
-For instance, Can \etal~\cite{can2021structured} propose employing Transformer models for traffic scene understanding tasks.
+Since AlexNet~\cite{krizhevsky2017imagenet}, convolutional neural networks (CNNs) have been the dominant methodology for learning visual representations of images in computer vision (CV)\cite{Simonyan2015VeryDC,he2016deep}.
+Vision Transformer (ViT)~\cite{visiontransformer}, on the other hand, has recently achieved state-of-the-art performances on a variety of CV tasks and garnered significant interest from the CV community~\cite{cui_survey_2024,ma_macp_2024}.

 ViT seldom employs convolution kernels (i.e. the core of CNNs).
 Instead, it relies on the self-attention mechanism~\cite{transformer} to provide context information for input visual tokens, which is inspired by tasks in natural language processing.
 In addition to the initial patch extraction process, ViT does not introduce image-specific inductive biases into its architecture.